processing/p5.js-web-editor/developer_docs/testing.md

 You might still want to write tests for non-component or non-redux files, such as modules with utility functions.
 What gets tested in this case depends a lot on the module itself, but generally, you would import the module and test the functions within it.

 ### Querying for elements
 Read about the recommended order of priority for queries in [the testing library docs](https://testing-library.com/docs/guide-which-query/#priority).
 We recommend using roles and text, or labels.
-You can use this [handy extension](https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano/related) to do this.
+You can use this [handy extension called Testing Playground](https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano/related) to do this.

 ### File structure
 Each test should have a top-level ``describe`` block to group related blocks together, with the name of the component under test.